pragyasrivastavaaa/Internship-Project---IBM-Skillsbuild-Edunet-Foundation-AICTE/README.md

 The program is a collaborative initiative by the Edunet Foundation, AICTE, and IBM SkillsBuild.

 The internship aimed to provide hands-on experience in emerging technologies, enhancing employability and confidence by solving real-world challenges using the IBM SkillsBuild and IBM Cloud platforms.

 📝 Table of Contents
-Intern Details
+ -Intern Details

-About the Internship
+ -About the Internship

-Project: Predictive Maintenance of Industrial Machinery
+ -Project: Predictive Maintenance of Industrial Machinery

-Problem Statement
+ -Problem Statement

-Solution Overview
+ -Solution Overview

-⚙️ Technology Stack
+ -⚙️ Technology Stack

-🚀 Project Workflow
+ -🚀 Project Workflow

-📊 Results
+ -📊 Results

-📁 Repository Contents
+ -📁 Repository Contents

 👩‍💻 Intern Details
-Name: Pragya Srivastava
+ -Name: Pragya Srivastava
-Institute: Delhi Technical Campus – Computer Science and Engineering (CSE)
+ -Institute: Delhi Technical Campus – Computer Science and Engineering (CSE)
-Duration: 4 Weeks (15th July 2025 to 7th August 2025)
+ -Duration: 4 Weeks (15th July 2025 to 7th August 2025)

 📖 About the Internship
 This 4-week program provided practical skills in AI and Cloud Computing.
 It was structured with weekly virtual sessions, mentor guidance, and hands-on labs.